OPG Supports the United Nations Sustainable Development Goals

 • OPG continues to prioritize its social commitments, including our work with Indigenous communities to advance our Reconciliation Action Plan, and our efforts to become a world-leading equity, diversity, and inclusion (ED&I) employer by 2030 by enacting our ED&I Strategy.

 • Another major commitment we are working toward is to become a global equity, diversity, and inclusion (ED&I) leader by 2030.
 We know to achieve our sustainability and climate change goals, we will need to rely on a diverse workforce that is welcoming of a wide range of ideas, skills, and backgrounds.
-To build this workforce, in 2022, we continued to offer ED&I training and education to employees, including anti-racism training.
+To build this workforce, we offer ED&I training and education to employees, including anti-racism training.

 • OPG’s 10-year ED&I Strategy (the Strategy), launched internally in 2021 and publicly in 2022, builds on the company’s ED&I promise to accelerate equity, celebrate diversity, and foster a culture of inclusion.
 The Strategy provides a roadmap to guide the company’s journey towards ED&I excellence by embedding ED&I practices and measuring outcomes in the short, medium, and long-term.
-In 2022, OPG established an ED&I Strategy Council to oversee implementation and tracking of the Strategy’s progress.
-Council working groups are advancing the Strategy’s alignment, assessment, reporting and 2022-2025 Broader Employment Equity Plan, which sets out employment equity targets to ensure OPG’s workforce reflects the company’s host communities.
+OPG has established an ED&I Strategy Council to oversee implementation and tracking of the Strategy’s progress.
+Council working groups are advancing the Strategy’s alignment, assessment, reporting and Broader Employment Equity Plan, which sets out employment equity targets to ensure OPG’s workforce reflects the company’s host communities.

 • OPG also advanced its corporate commitment to ED&I at the enterprise and site levels through comprehensive programming, local ED&I committees, and province-wide employee resource groups.
 These structures provide ongoing support for ED&I policies, programs, and initiatives, and facilitate employee engagement and feedback, including networking opportunities, peer-to-peer discussion, and promotion of ED&I awareness.
-In 2022, employees formed OPG’s inaugural Women’s Employee Resource Group and the company hosted its largest Women’s Leadership Forum to date.

 • OPG continues to take active steps to support ED&I within and beyond the energy sector, including in host communities.
-In 2022, OPG created a specialized recruitment team to focus on building and maintaining partnerships with community organizations that support equity-seeking individuals.
+OPG has created a specialized recruitment team to focus on building and maintaining partnerships with community organizations that support equity-seeking individuals.
 Similarly, the company continues to invest with partners to build long-term candidate pools and pipelines, such as in the case of continued investments in education programs at Ontario Tech University and Durham College, and with community partner, the BlackNorth Initiative.

 Alignment with SDG target:12 - Responsible Consumption and Production